 The Higher Certificate in Short-term Insurance provides students with the required knowledge to navigate within the South African regulatory environment as a short-term insurance specialist within the areas of personal and commercial lines insurance.
 This qualification will also allow students to apply for professional membership of the Insurance Institute of South Africa (IISA) in the designation category of Licentiate (LIISA).

-Once you have completed this course, you will be able to:
+Once you have completed this programme, you will be able to:

 The primary purpose of the Higher Certificate in Short-term Insurance is to equip students with the knowledge and skills required by short-term insurance specialists operating within the South African insurance environment.
 Students will be competent and able to provide short-term insurance services and advice across the fields of personal and commercial insurance.

 The Higher Certificate in Short-term Insurance appears on the Financial Sector Conduct Authority (FSCA) list of recognised qualifications for FAIS Fit and Proper purposes.
 On completion of selected* modules**, students may apply to receive a letter of completion for the following Class of Business training as per BN194 of the FAIS Act***:

 |Personal Lines Insurance and Legal Framework||Short-term Insurance: Personal Lines|

 |* Both Personal Lines Insurance and Legal Framework must be completed in order to qualify for the letter of completion.

 ** Please contact [email protected] for the application of the Class of Business Credit Accumulation and Transfer (CAT) form.

 ***Please note: modules completed towards a qualification do not qualify for CPD points.

 This qualification will allow students to apply for professional membership of the Insurance Institute of South Africa (IISA) in the designation category of Licentiate of the Insurance Institute of South Africa, provided that all other requirements are met.